-Bankruptcy is a path to financial recovery, which if done properly, can turn paupers into millionaires, save marriages stressed by debt, provide better educational opportunities for your children, and save lives.
+As an introduction to credit recovery, bankruptcy is a path to financial and credit recovery, which if done properly, can turn paupers into millionaires, save marriages stressed by debt, provide better educational opportunities for your children, and save lives.
 Yes, financial stress and poor credit can make us poor for life, ruin our marriage, rob our children of a better education and cut should our life.
-Don’t approach bankruptcy from just the stand point of eliminating debt.
-Find an attorney that will talk to you about recovering the life you deserve.
+Don’t approach bankruptcy from just the stand point of filing bankruptcy and eliminating debt.
+Find an attorney that will talk to you about recovering the life you deserve and getting a fresh start.
 Recovery is the goal.
 Start the journey to a brighter tomorrow … today.

 CHAPTER 7 BANKRUPTCY

 The power of a Chapter 7 bankruptcy is the permanent elimination of unsecured debt.
 As with the Chapter 13, it also has the powerful ability to immediately stop legal actions such as repossessions, foreclosures, lawsuits, garnishments and liens.
 Qualified debt will be eliminated forever.
 There are several categories of debt that are not eliminated by Chapter 7 such as child support obligations, student loans, criminal restitution, and some taxes.
 To determine the advantages and disadvantages of a Chapter 7 for you schedule a free consultation with one of our attorneys.